 The UK Government has released its information for the public on the outbreak of Coronavirus (COVID-19), including the current situation in the UK and information about the virus and its symptoms.

-From Saturday, 4 July, Catholic churches that are safely able to do so will be allowed to resume collective acts of worship.
+Catholic churches that are safely able to do so can now resume collective acts of worship, for example the celebration of Mass.
 This guidance is designed to help parish priests comply with the government's public health and social distancing requirements.

-Recognising that the COVID-19 pandemic is affecting everyone, special Masses will be celebrated for the sick, their families, care workers and NHS staff.
+Recognising that the COVID-19 pandemic affected everyone, special Masses were celebrated for the sick, their families, care workers and NHS staff.

 In these uncertain times, Catholic clergy and those in religious life are facing a major change in routines, work, schedules, tasks, activity and mission focus.